ScilifelabDataCentre/dds_workshop/docs/1_installation.md

 ~~~

 ![enter image description here](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-version.svg)

 ## Using the Test instance of DDS

+In order to test the DDS functionality, you need to tell the client to use the correct URL.

 By default, the client uses the production instance with the URL: